Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Parity Checks

 Sender adds a **parity bit** which can be calculated by xoring every bit in the message.
-The parity bit implies that the message (together with the parity bit) should always be even (or odd, implementation choice).
+The parity bit implies that the xoring of the message (together with the parity bit) should always be even (or odd, implementation choice).
-The receiver needs only to check if the parity of the message (xoring all bits) is 0.
+The receiver needs only to check this.

 Parity bit error detection can only detect an even number of bit errors.
 It is resilient enough for situations where bit errors are unlikely, meaning that the probability of multiple errors occurring in the same packet would be very small.
 However, it has been observed that frequently, errors occur in "bursts".

 One could generalize parity check by organizing the packet's bits into a grid and performing a parity check for each line and column.
 With this system, when an error occurs on a bit in the grid, both the corresponding line and column parity bits will be wrong, allowing not only error detection but also error correction.
-Two-dimensional parity can also detect (but not correct!) any combination of two errors in a packet.
+Two-dimensional parity can also detect (but not correct) any combination of two errors in a packet.

 The ability of the receiver to both detect and correct errors is known as **forward error correction (FEC)**.